Kings Cross-Potts Point

 80 Commonwealth Street, Surry Hills

-Of the new small bars in Sydney, few can claim a history the pedigree like Golden Age Bar.
+Of the new small bars in Sydney, few can claim a history that's the pedigree of Golden Age Bar.
 This small bar boasts a small screening room built in 1940 when cinema owners were shown advanced copies of upcoming films.
 Movies feature each night (except Mondays), but you donít have to see a film to grab a drink in the art-dťcor bar.
 Even though the bar is a retro-fit, the cinema is close to the original and the use of wood and long curves in the bar area recreates the 1950s vibe, despite its 2013 vintage.

 The main drinks youíll find here are cocktails and wine.
 Wine is generally sold by the bottle ($50-$70) with over 20 choices: four reds and four whites are available by the glass ($12-$16).
 For cocktails, there are the classics ($17-$18) and some in-house creations.
 The one that will probably draw the most attention is the Buttered Popcorn Flip ($18).
 Made from buttered popcorn infused rum, salted popcorn sugar and egg white, itís a drink that can polarise people.
 Some will consider it undrinkable but others will find it strangely addictive.
 If you are in a group, it may be wise to only order one at the start and see which side people fall on.
 And even if itís not your preferred choice, itís good to see some experimentation on the menu.
 For sharing, nothing goes past the Frankie and Johnny: vodka, raspberry and rosehip iced tea served in a kettle for $35.